-We may not be able to pass on all or substantially all raw material price increases, now or in the future.
+We may not be able to pass on all or substantially all raw material price increases.
 In addition, we may not be able to hedge successfully against raw material cost increases.
-Furthermore, aluminum and steel prices are subject to considerable volatility in price and demand.
-While in the past sufficient quantities of aluminum and steel have been generally available for purchase, these quantities may not be available in the future, and, even if available, we may not be able to continue to purchase them at current prices.
+Furthermore, aluminum prices are subject to considerable volatility in price and demand.
+While in the past sufficient quantities of aluminum have been generally available for purchase, these quantities may not be available in the future, and, even if available, we may not be able to continue to purchase them at current prices.
 Further increases in the cost of these raw materials could adversely affect our operating margins and cash flows.